|

 with heavy filter effects for creating some truly bitchen sounds.

-All thought it was originaly intended for use with a Yamaha DX7
+Although it was originally intended for use with a Yamaha DX7

 Keyboard as an expander module it works great as a stand alone

-with a sysex editor/librarian and a personal computer you can produce
+synthesizer in conjunction with a sysex editor/librarian and a personal computer

-down load literally thousands of patches off the net even though this
+down load literally thousands of pre-made patches off of the internet even though this

 If like me you have an older slower computer system